-Sonny Bono was probably most famous for the song he sang with Cher, his second wife – I Got You Babe.
-However, he also found success as a songwriter, television star, restauranteur, and politician.
-Mr. Bono also committed a serious celebrity estate planning mistake.
+Sonny Bono was famous for the song he sang with Cher, his second wife – I Got You Babe.
+However, he also found success as a songwriter, television star, restaurateur, and politician.
+When discussing his financial legacy, The Beat Goes On is a more accurate musical reference.
+Mr. Bono committed a serious celebrity estate planning mistake, leaving the world to wonder who inherited Sonny Bono’s money.

 Born in Detroit, Michigan, Salvatore “Sonny” Bono and his family moved to California when Sonny was a young child.